obrenoco/js-css-controller/README.md

 # :rocket: Features

- * 🍕 This is a simple clock built with JavaScript.
+ * 🍕 This is a simple CSS controller built with JavaScript.